Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 Branch Goals:

+Need split off extra changes to other branches leaving only the battle_moves.h flag related changes was new_battle_update_branch  delete deprecated remotes as well

 update battle_moves.h file flags to EE standard end goal remove .flags field much better filtering and will eventually update